IDATgit/mnist_study/docs/fisher_matrix_computation_in_neural_networks.md

 2. Project Fisher matrix onto $\Omega$ to get $Y = F\Omega$
    - Computation: $O(NC(O(\text{gradient}) + mk))$
    - Memory: $O(mk)$ - only store the projected matrix $Y$
    - Easily parallelizable: Yes, both over samples and over columns of $\Omega$
+   gradient computation can be both duplicated (recalculated on each GPU) or pre-computed this is a memory - compute tradeoff.

 3. QR decomposition of $Y$ to get $Q$
    - Computation: $O(2mk^2)$
    - Memory: $O(mk)$ to store $Q$
-   - Parallelization: Limited
+   - Parallelization: Limited, potential bottleneck. from my experince not significant computation-wise when fully stored on GPU, need to test what happens when its not the case (mxk larger than GPU RAM).

 4. Project Fisher onto $Q$ to get $B$
    - Computation: $O(NC(O(\text{gradient}) + mk))$ (similar to step 2)